cogentcore/core/docs/content/2-widgets/choosers.md

 core.NewChooser(parent).SetPlaceholder("Choose a platform").SetStrings("macOS", "Windows", "Linux")
 ```

-You can set the starting value of a chooser:
+You can set the current value of a chooser:

 ```Go
 core.NewChooser(parent).SetStrings("Apple", "Orange", "Strawberry").SetCurrentValue("Orange")